LucaCagnini/LB2_project_Group_3/Data_Collection/README.md

 # Data Collection

-The first step of the project is **data collection**: for any machine learning model, it is necessary to acquire high-quality data to ensure correct training.
+The first step of the project is **data collection**: for any machine learning procedure, it is necessary to acquire high-quality data to ensure correct model training.
 We retrieved relevant protein sequences from the [UniProt](https://www.uniprot.org/) database, filtering them into two different datasets: a **positive** one containing proteins with the signal peptide, and a **negative** set of proteins without it.

 Our approach was divided into two consecutive steps: